Grand Slam of Curling: History

 In 2017, Yare TV began broadcasting online streams of the Grand Slams, opening up access to fans outside of Canada.

 Under this new ownership, the separate women's Grand Slams were phased out, with women's divisions added to existing men's Grand Slams.
 New Grand Slam events were also added: the Elite 10 in the 2014–15 curling season and the Tour Challenge and Champions Cup in the 2015–16 curling season.
 A women's division was added to the Elite 10 in the 2018–19 curling season, achieving for the first time equal number of events, prize money, and television time for men and women.
 The Elite 10 was dropped the next season, bringing the number of events to six.

 The COVID-19 pandemic cancelled the remaining two slams of the 2019-20 curling season and all but the remaining two slams of the 2020–21 curling season.
-The 2020–21 season was supposed to include the first international Grand Slam, the Canadian Open (renamed to the Open) to be held in Las Vegas, Nevada, United States.
+The 2020–21 season was supposed to include the first international Grand Slam, the Canadian Open (renamed to the Open) to be held in Las Vegas, Nevada, United States, but that too was cancelled along with the Tour Challenge that season.
+The Slam tour was back to normal for the 2022–23 season with six events, however it would be the last season for the Champions Cup which was discontinued.

+In April 2024, it was announced that a consortium known as The Curling Group had acquired the Grand Slam of Curling.
+The group includes Jennifer Jones, John Morris and former American football player-turned curler Jared Allen, and Marc Bulger.
+Sportsnet will remain the Canadian broadcaster of the tour under a multi-year agreement of unspecified length.